fatimargz/Locked-in-Leptons/README.md

 `read_data.py`: Script that loads open ATALS data and outputs two parquet files: W_data.parquet and Z_data.parquet.

+`data_train_test_split.py`: Script that splits W and Z data parquet files into a training and testing set which is saved as a `.npy` file.

 `DNN`: Contains analysis done for DNN application.

 `BDT`: Contains analysis done for BDT application.